Rigid cystoscopy (female)

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-The healthcare team will tell you what was found during the cystoscopy and discuss with you any treatment or follow-up you need.
+The healthcare team will tell you what was found during the cystoscopy and discuss with you any treatment or follow-up care you may need.

 Summary